Introduction and School responsibilities

 3. Answer books with a fold-down flap under which the candidate's name is written are used.
 Using this type of answer book provides a safe method of marking by number as the name on each script can be revealed if necessary.

 4. The name is revealed following agreement of a mark.
-There are various ways of doing this: the flap need not be opened as a list of names and numbers provided electronically from SATURN can be used to transcribe marks.
+There are various ways of doing this: the flap need not be opened as a list of names and numbers provided electronically from Campus Solutions can be used to transcribe marks.
 Marks considered at the Examiners' meeting will be listed by name so that extenuating circumstances may easily be reported.

 5. In the examination room there will be two copies of the attendance register, one with name and number and the other with number only.
 The numbers only register must be enclosed with the scripts for use within the School, while the name and number register will be returned to the Examinations Office with the attendance cards.
 This procedure is outlined clearly in the notes for invigilators which is circulated to all Schools a few weeks before the examination period.